JSON Toolkit 2.0.0

 class sourcemeta::jsontoolkit::FileParseError

-class sourcemeta::jsontoolkit::JSONObject< Key, Value >
+class sourcemeta::jsontoolkit::JSONObject< Key, Value, Hash >

 class sourcemeta::jsontoolkit::JSON